-Frank Clifford is an accomplished astrologer and palmist who has been writing and lecturing on both subjects for 25 years.
+Frank Clifford is an accomplished astrologer and palmist who has been writing and lecturing on both subjects for 30 years.
 He lives just outside London and has run the popular London School of Astrology since 2004.
-Twenty years ago, Frank founded a publishing company, Flare, to publish books in the Mind, Body and Spirit field.
+Over twenty years ago, Frank founded a publishing company, Flare, to publish books in the Mind, Body and Spirit field.

-Frank lectures internationally (from China and Japan, from the USA to Australia, and all over Europe), appears at corporate events and parties, and runs a consultation practice.
+Frank lectures internationally (from China, Turkey and Japan, from the USA to Australia and Mexico, and all over Europe), appears at corporate events and parties, and runs a consultation practice.

 Here’s more about Frank and his own horoscope:

-An independent, creative force in the astrological community for over a quarter of a century, Frank has built an eclectic career in astrology, palmistry and publishing:
+An independent, creative force in the astrological community for 30 years Frank has built an eclectic career in astrology, palmistry and publishing:

 • as the writer of a dozen books, including a modern classic on hand analysis

 • as a Sun sign astrologer for numerous magazines

 • as a consultant for clients and businesses

 • as a publisher of over 35 books and booklets

 • as a researcher and compiler of birth data (including a compendium for Solar Fire)